40843245/OOXML/Word/structure/CH1 -- structure of a Document.md

 Here, `x` stands for `xml`.

 ### Word (`*.docx`)
-The basic structure of an Office Word file:
+Let's look at the basic structure of an Office Word file

+A newly created `*.docx` file that only several non-complex script characters without specific font, style, background color must contains these directories and files.
+Shown as following hierarchy tree.

 ![Structure of Document](https://github.com/user-attachments/assets/a897da80-eb62-429b-8547-ee2568c226da)

-P.S.
+> [P.S.]
+>

-About background of node, it indicates the type of file, as follows:
+> About background of node, it indicates the type of file, as follows:
+>

-a node with dark blue background: the Office Word file (`*.docx`)
+> a node with dark blue background: the Office Word file (`*.docx`)
+>

-a node with light yellow background: the directory
+> a node with light yellow background: the directory
+>

-a node with light blue background: the xml file (`*.xml`)
+> a node with light blue background: the xml file (`*.xml`)
+>

-a node with light gray background: the relationship file (`*.rels`)
+> a node with light gray background: the relationship file (`*.rels`)

 > [!IMPORTANT]
 > All Office Word files must have these structure.